jonathonadams/zero-to-production/docs/guides/FIREBASE_HOSTING.md

 # Deploy your Angular application on Firebase Hosting

-If you do not already have a firebase account, create one at [Firebase](https://firebase.google.com/) and create your project.
+If you do not already have a Firebase account, create one at [Firebase](https://firebase.google.com/) and create your project.

 ## Deploy on Firebase Hosting